We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Cystic acne is the most severe type of acne.
 Unfortunately, this type of inflammatory cyst is also the most difficult to get rid of on your own.

 Most cysts don’t have heads.
 They’re located deep in your skin around the hair follicles.
-Sebaceous cysts are a combination of oil (sebum) and bacteria that gets trapped in this area.
+Epidermoid cysts are a combination of oil (sebum) and bacteria that gets trapped in this area.

 This causes the infamous fluid-filled bumps.
 If irritated, these can become painful.
 They can also turn red from swelling.